WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabikaCodex.md

 ## Yearly routine

-- Working holiday with every colleagues.
+- Working holiday with all colleagues.

 ## Roadmap